Shiyu-j777/CauseText-Replicate/README.md

 __Important Replication Note on Sampling Strategy__

 According to Pryzant et. al (2021), the dataset `music.tsv` on the original project's github repository (https://github.com/rpryzant/causal-text) will have around 17000 samples after the cleaning.
-However, taking the same procedure, I obtained ~56K samples.
+However, taking the same procedure as suggested by the paper, I obtained ~56K samples.

 Upon further examination, in their source code, the authors balanced the dataset by: